 The really scary part is that these teens weren't alcoholics, and they didn't drink every day.
 All they did (to be considered "binge drinkers") was drink at least four (for women) or five (for men) drinks in one sitting, at least one time during the previous three months.

-Many questions still remain, including how long it takes before these changes occur, and how much they affect the function of the brain.
+Many questions still remain, including how long it takes before these changes occur, and how much they affect the brain's different functions.
 To figure this out, scientists would have to look at the binge drinkers' brains before and after they started drinking.
 That way, they can tell if the differences might have already been there before the teens started drinking.
 It's possible that having abnormal white matter in the brain somehow increases the chance of being a binge drinker.
 In order to answer that question, Dr. Tapert says they need to do longer studies that follow teens' brain growth over time.

 The bottom line?
 If you're a teen, drinking to the point of getting drunk could damage the white matter of your brain—even if you do it only once in a while.

 - USCD News Release: Binge Drinking May Hamper Information Relay System in Teen Brain